mmb-carb/GATE_Documentation/docs/USER_GUIDE.md

 > path to FF10 file with point source emissions

 This FF10 inventory file is the input for the point-source, pre-gridded aircraft emissions.
-That is, if the yearly inventory include aircraft emissions for specific airports / helipads, those emissions need to go into this file.
+That is, if the yearly inventory include aircraft emissions for specific airports, those emissions need to go into this file.
 It should be noted, this option will accept a list of such files, not just one.

 The FF10 format looks much like a CSV, but has a multi-line comment header.
 The FF10 format supported by GATE is not an original file format, but is taken direclty from the SMOKE model, version 3.7.
 For a complete manual on this file format, see [this section](https://www.cmascenter.org/smoke/documentation/3.7/html/ch08s02.html) of the SMOKE manual.